 In 1964, di Prima, along with her first husband Alan Marlowe, founded the Poets Press, which published books by David Henderson, Clive Matson, Herbert Huncke, and Audre Lorde, who had gone to high school with di Prima.

 In 1968, di Prima moved to California, where she taught at the New College of California, California College of Arts and Crafts, San Francisco Art Institute, and California Institute of Integral Studies.
 She was also one of the poets seminal in the founding of Naropa University’s Jack Kerouac School of Disembodied Poetics.

-Di Prima has authored more than thirty collections of poetry, as well as plays, short stories, novels, nonfiction, and more.
-She has received two grants from the National Endowment for the Arts, and her work has been translated into more than twenty languages.
+Di Prima authored more than thirty collections of poetry, as well as plays, short stories, novels, nonfiction, and more.
+She received two grants from the National Endowment for the Arts, and her work has been translated into more than twenty languages.
 In 2009, she was named the poet laureate of San Francisco.

 She died on October 25, 2020, in San Francisco.